sbabcock23/hass-tryfi/README.md

 * Enable possibility of if pet not home and not with owner then trigger lost dog mode

 # Version History
+## 0.0.13
+* Enhancement - Added Sleep and Nap "sensors"/attributes based on new version of pytryfi
 ## 0.0.12
 * Fix - Issue where base status (online/offline) was not set correctly.
 ## 0.0.11